theque5t/Detect4j/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

-## How does it work?

-1. Searches for targeted JVMs using target pattern (regex)
-2. Scan each JVM matching the target pattern by:
-    a.
-Attaching to the JVM
-    b.
-Loading an agent into the JVM that scans for classes in use that match the target pattern (regex)
-    c.
-Logging what it's doing and what it's finding
-    d.
-Detach from the JVM
-3. Wait until the next scan interval
-4. Repeat steps 1-3 until exited

 ## Requirements